CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 providing a stock list that might be favorable to purchase: stocks that have a history of strong price percentage increases over multiple time intervals.
-Overall, this code automates the analysis of historical stock price data to identify stocks that have shown consistent and significant growth in their prices over different time frames, making them potential candidates for investment in the electricity or utility sector.
+Overall, this code automates the analysis of historical stock price data to identify stocks that have shown consistent and significant growth in their prices over different time frames, making them potential candidates for investment in the electricity or utility sector, or in any other stock market sector that has been calculated to be successful.

 - Error Handling: The script handles errors gracefully and restarts after 5 minutes, ensuring uninterrupted performance.